gnarea/pyrecord/docs/source/best-practices.rst

 Refer to any one record type by a single name
 ---------------------------------------------

-Yes, it is annoying to have to specify the record type name twice when you create it, but you should stick to it and consistently refer to any one record type by its sole name.
-Otherwise, your code will be harder to maintain.
+It is indeed annoying to have to specify the record type name twice when you create it, but you should stick to it and consistently refer to any one record type by its sole name.
+Otherwise, your code will be harder to maintain, as any exception raised by PyRecord would refer to a class (the record type) whose name wouldn't match any Python identifier.